Many people still question why converting a table to text and text to table in Google Docs is such a huge problem as technology develops.

-The steps below will guide you through converting a table to text in Google Docs.
+Follow the below steps for converting a table to text in Google Docs.

-Step 4: To create a table, go to the “insert” option, select the “Table” feature, and add relevant rows and columns.
+Step 3: To create a table, click on the “insert” menu, select the “Table” feature, and add relevant rows and columns.
 Using this document as an example, I created a table with five rows and five columns.

 However, doing this has its own limitations, so let’s discuss how those limitations can be rectified.

 The content in the table must be manually aligned using the tab option when it is copied and pasted.

 Changing the line color of the table to white is the second most accessible method for converting a table to text.

 You can change the table color to white by following these steps.

 Step 1: Select the entire table once the table has been created.

 Step 2: Now, choose the “Border color” option.